Walking around the Isles of Scilly

 St Martin’s has long white beaches and some lovely walking along the coastal path which overlooks Great Bay.
 A circular walk takes around three hours.

-As well as the circular walks there are lots of criss-crossing paths on all the islands and you can visit many times and never cover all the paths!
+As well as the circular walks there are lots of criss-crossing paths on all the islands.
+In fact, you can visit islands many times and never cover all the paths!

 All of the Off Islands have cafes and pubs or hotels where you can stop for a break or for a meal.